Renuzit

 Renuzit is an American brand of air fresheners produced by Henkel North American Consumer Goods.
-The Renuzit brand once included a solvent-based spot remover and cleaner as well.
+The Renuzit brand once also included a solvent-based spot remover and cleaner.

 History

-Renuzit cleaning fluid was originally produced by the Radbill Oil Co. of Philadelphia in 1932, which became Renuzit Home Products Company before 1947.
-The company was acquired by Drackett in 1969, which had been bought by Bristol-Myers in 1965, which in turn, merged with Squibb in 1989.
+Renuzit cleaning fluid was originally produced by Radbill Oil Co. of Philadelphia in 1932, which became Renuzit Home Products Company sometime before 1947.
+The company was acquired by Drackett in 1969 (a child company of Bristol-Myers, which merged with Squibb in 1989).